azat-co/practicalnode/chapter6/chapter6.md

 The form on the login page submits data to this route.
 In general, a sanity check for the input values is always a good idea.
 If values are falsy (including empty values), we'll render the login page again with the message `error`.

 The `return` keyword ensures the rest of the code in this method isn’t executed.
-If the values non-empty (or otherwise truthy), then the request handler will not terminate yet and proceed to the next statements:
+If the values are non-empty (or otherwise truthy), then the request handler will not terminate yet and will proceed to the next statements:

 ```js
 exports.authenticate = (req, res, next) => {